UCL-RITS/doctoral-programming-intro/index.md

 If you find these notes on the internet, and want to teach them yourself, feel free to do so.

-We don't provide slides; the assumption is you will use the IPython notebooks directly on the projector.
+We don't provide slides; the assumption is you will use the Jupyter notebooks directly on the projector.
 We find students *believe us more* when they see code executed on-the-fly.

 If you find mistakes, or have suggestions to improve the material, please send us a pull request